Coach and Horses, Bourton-on-the-Water

-The Coach and Horses is a public house near Bourton-on-the-Water in the English county of Gloucestershire.

-It is situated on the A429 Stow Road (Fosse Way) near Bourton-on-the-Water in Gloucestershire.
-It is set in a plot of 1.25 acres and is 3,652 sq ft in size.
-It was built in the 18th-century and has been listed Grade II on the National Heritage List for England since 1983.
-It is built from coursed rubble and has a roof of Cotswold stone.
+The Coach and Horses is a public house on the A429 Stow Road (Fosse Way) near Bourton-on-the-Water, a village in Gloucestershire, England.
+It stands on a plot of 1.25 acres and has a floorspace of 3,652 sqft.
+Built in the 18th century, it has been listed at Grade II on the National Heritage List for England since 1983.
+The building is constructed from coursed rubble with a roof of Cotswold stone.

 In 1891 it was owned by the Cheltenham Original Brewery.
-The stables to the rear of the pub were converted into rooms to let in 2001.
-It was for sale with Savills in 2025 for offers around £795,000.
-In 2024 it was reported in the Oxford Mail that Jeremy Clarkson was interested in buying the pub.
-It is situated opposite the Hawkstone Brewery which is partially owned by Clarkson.
-Clarkson subsequently claimed in an episode of Clarkson's Farm that Cotswold District councillors "didn't have a single positive thing to say" about his plans for the pub after he attended a pre-planning application meeting and were worried that he would be successful with the pub.
-Cotswold District council told BBC News that it "absolutely refut[ed]" Clarkson's claims and that it had had "several positive meetings" about his proposals.
+The stables to the rear were converted into rooms to let in 2001.
+The property was marketed by Savills in 2025 for offers around £895,000 + VAT.

+In 2024 the Oxford Mail reported that Jeremy Clarkson was interested in buying the pub, which stands opposite Hawkstone Brewery, a business in which he holds a partial ownership stake.
+Clarkson later claimed in an episode of Clarkson's Farm that Cotswold District councillors "didn't have a single positive thing to say" about his plans after a pre-planning application meeting and were concerned he might be successful with the pub.
+Cotswold District Council told BBC News that it "absolutely refut[ed]" Clarkson's claims and said it had held "several positive meetings" regarding his proposals.